 How long does the ceremony last?

 It is your day!
-Civil Ceremonies usually take about 20 minutes to complete, including the signing of certificates.
+Ceremonies usually take about 20 minutes to complete, including the signing of certificates.

 What are the legal requirements?